Rkaaa404/Sisop-1-2025-IT35/README.md

        b.
 Radiant Genesis
        c.
 Unceasing Spirit
        d.
 The Eternal Realm of Light
+       e.
+The Brutality of Glass
+       f.
+In Grief and Great Delight
+       g.
+On Fate's Approach
+       h.
+The Disfigured Flow of Time
+       i.
+Irruption of New Color
 - [Nomor 3](#nomor-3-rayka)
        a.
 Speak to Me
        b.
 On the Run